-- The tax must cease to be distributed for the remainder of any fiscal year in which the amount of tax exceeds the maximum amount (cap) - The cap is calculated by the Department no later than December 31, 2019, or within 30 days of a city or county authorizing this tax

-- The cap calculation for a county is calculated by adding the following: - Fiscal Year 2019 taxable retail sales within the unincoprated area of the county multiplied by the rate of .0146% - Fiscal Year 2019 taxable retail sales within any city within the county that has declared they will not impose this tax multiplied by the rate of .0146% - Fiscal Year 2019 taxable retail sales within any city within the county that has not imposed this tax multiplied by the rate of .0073% - Fiscal Year 2019 taxable retail sales within any city in the county that has already imposed this tax is not used in the cap calculation - The cap calculation for the city is as follows: - Fiscal Year 2019 taxable retail sales within the city multiplied by the rate imposed (.0073% or .0146%)
+- The tax must cease to be distributed for the remainder of any fiscal year in which the amount of tax exceeds the maximum amount (cap) - The cap is calculated by the department no later than December 31, 2019, or within 30 days of a city or county authorizing this tax - The cap calculation for a county is calculated by adding the following: - Fiscal Year 2019 taxable retail sales within the unincorporated area of the county multiplied by the rate of .0146% - Fiscal Year 2019 taxable retail sales within any city within the county that has declared they will not impose this tax multiplied by the rate of .0146% - Fiscal Year 2019 taxable retail sales within any city within the county that has not imposed this tax multiplied by the rate of .0073% - Fiscal Year 2019 taxable retail sales within any city in the county that has already imposed this tax is not used in the cap calculation - The cap calculation for the city is as follows: - Fiscal Year 2019 taxable retail sales within the city multiplied by the rate imposed (.0073% or .0146%)

-- 100% to the taxing authority - The Department must remit any excess state tax revenues to the state treasurer for deposit into the general fund
+- 100% to the taxing authority - The department must remit any excess state tax revenues to the state treasurer for deposit into the general fund

-- Acquiring, rehabilitating, or constructing affordable housing, which may include new units of affordable housing within an existing structure or facilities providing supportive housing services under RCW 71.24.385 - Funding the operations and maintenance costs of new units of affordable and supportive housing - Counties with a population of four hundred thousand or less or cities with a population of one hundred thousand or less may also use the revenue to provide rental assistance to tenants
+- Acquiring, rehabilitating, or constructing affordable housing, which may include new units of affordable housing within an existing structure or facilities providing supportive housing services under RCW 71.24.385 - Funding the operations and maintenance costs of new units of affordable and supportive housing - Prior to July 23, 2023, only counties with a population of four hundred thousand or less or cities with a population of one hundred thousand or less may use the revenue to provide rental assistance to tenants. - Beginning July 23, 2023, all imposing jurisdictions may use the revenue for rental assistance. - Administrative costs of the county or city associated with administering this tax may not exceed 10 percent of the annual tax distributed to the jurisdiction.